 DJI Mini 3 Pro Remote ID

-When the FAA released the new regulations in April 2021, the agency gave drone manufacturers adequate time to make sure their new products are in compliance with the just-released regulations.
+When the FAA released the new regulations in April 2021, the agency gave drone manufacturers adequate time to ensure their new products comply with the just-released regulations.

 The timeline is as follows:

 - All new drones that will be manufactured AFTER September 2022 will have remote ID capabilities (hardware + software)

 - All the drones will begin transmitting Remote ID AFTER September 2023.

 - have a take-off weight of less than 250 g (0.55 lbs)

 - are not used for any commercial activity.

 - are only flown in special areas called FAA-recognized identification areas (FRIA)

 The FAA rule states that the drone remote ID requirement is for those drones only that require registration with the FAA.